osmarks/website/blog/other-stuff.md

 [Limitless](https://en.wikipedia.org/wiki/Limitless_(TV_series)) (the movie is also decent) is among the somewhat less bad fictional depictions of superhuman intelligence, but mostly a good comedy.
 Unfortunately, like many of the series I like, it was killed unreasonably early.
 Perhaps future AI technology will simply predict the next season.

+### Margin Call

+[Margin Call](https://en.wikipedia.org/wiki/Margin_Call) is the best (2008) financial crisis movie.
+Understated, character-driven in a good way and smart.

 ### Pantheon

 [Pantheon](https://en.wikipedia.org/wiki/Pantheon_(TV_series)) was saved from cancellation and unwatchability (which was apparently done for nonsense tax reasons) by Amazon, though I believe it's still nontrivial to watch.